Workplace & Career

 Before the templates, here is the anatomy that every sample email out of office message should follow.
 Treat it as a checklist, not a script.

-The other half of the job happens before you leave.
-Brief your backup contact so they are not blindsided, hand over any live threads, and tell them roughly how long you expect to be out.
-This piece stays focused on the words, but the handover matters just as much.
+The other half of the job happens before you leave: brief your backup, hand over live threads, and say how long you expect to be out.
+Good email habits at work mean coverage is sorted early, so the auto-reply is the last step, not the whole plan.

 Sample Email Out Of Office Message Templates